-Flow Cytometry: Flow cytometry can be used to assess the immunophenotype of cell types, specific cell receptor(s), ligand binding, expression of surface and intracellular antigens, signal transduction events such as calcium flux, cell cycle progression based on analysis of DNA and RNA, and apoptosis.
+Flow cytometry can be used to assess the immunophenotype of cell types, specific cell receptor(s), ligand binding, expression of surface and intracellular antigens, signal transduction events such as calcium flux, cell cycle progression based on analysis of DNA and RNA, and apoptosis.
 The Sorter is a cytometer cable of collecting selected cell populations.
-There are two different flow cytometers in the immunology core.
+There are three different flow cytometers in the Immunology Core.

 - BLUE LASER 488 nm.
 Detectors and intended dyes:

 - RED LASER 633 nm.
 Detector and intended dyes:

 - 670 – APC or Alexa Fluor 647

 A new generation flow cytometer allowing simultaneous detection of up to 18 parameters with 16 different colors, enabling scientists to identify and analyze the phenotypes in mixed cell populations.
 With 4 lasers, an enhanced capability is possible to use new dyes with improved brightness and less spill over characteristics.
 These can be used to develop panels for broader phenotyping and more intense interrogation of cellular subsets.
 Improved panels with higher resolution drives deeper insights for more advanced research.